gilcrest/nve/README.md

 Welcome to nve!
 (Name:Value Encryption)
 ========================
-A framework to easily store and retrieve Name:Value pair Encrypted (NVE) data using Oracle PL/SQL.
+A utility to easily store and retrieve Name:Value pair Encrypted (NVE) data using Oracle PL/SQL.
 The goal of this project is to be able to easily persist sensitive information using the strongest encryption methods available.
 This project uses Oracle's dbms_crypto package to do the actual encryption using the 256-bit AES algorithm with Cipher Block Chaining and PKCS#5 compliant padding.

 In it's simplest form, you are able to encrypt data with only the following code: